YahooArchive/mojito/docs/dev_guide/topics/mojito_frame_mojits.rst

 By being able to create a custom frame mojit, you can control how the HTML page is constructed, from the HTML skeleton, the metadata, and attachment of assets, to the rendering of mojits in the page.
+For example, you could create a dynamic HTML title, add custom metadata in the ``head`` element, or change the organization of the page based on the runtime environment.

 .. _create_frame_mojits-cannot_do: